eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 We are excited to announce the latest update to DataManager v24.1.0, which introduces new features, improvements and bug fixes:

-v24.1.0 of eccenca DataManager adds the following new features:
+v24.1.0 of DataManager adds the following new features:

-v24.1.0 of eccenca DataManager ships the following changes:
+v24.1.0 of DataManager ships the following changes:

-v24.1.0 of eccenca DataIntegration ships the following fixes:
+v24.1.0 of DataManager ships the following fixes:

 ## eccenca DataPlatform v24.1.0

 We're excited to bring you the latest update to DataPlatform v24.1.0, which introduces new features, improvements and bug fixes:

-v24.1.0 of eccenca DataManager adds the following new features:
+v24.1.0 of DataPlatform adds the following new features:

 -   Add license information to DP actuator info endpoint response.
 -   Added endpoints for SHACL validation / Resource shaping